sysops-notes/sysops-notes.github.io/sections/ha_and_scalability.md

 * `<number of instances> instance(s) are already running`: Increase __desired capacity__ of ASG
 * Launching EC2 is failed:
 	* SG is deleted
+* `Instance is in VPC.
+Failed to configure LB`
+	* LB is in a Classic VPC whereas the instance is launched in a VPC
+* `Instance is not in VPC.
+Failed to configure LB`
+	* ??
 * ASG fails to launch for 24 hours -> `Administration suspension` All processes are suspended
 	* Key pair is deleted